 Our commitment to care, service and support

 A culture of safety underpins everything we do.
-We require all Uniting Church members within the Synod NSW and ACT to play their part to make our Church, agencies and schools the safest they can be for children in our care.
+We require all Uniting Church members within the Synod to play their part to make our Church, agencies and schools the safest they can be for children in our care.
+In particular:

 National Redress FAQs